Carleton Hobbs: Hobbs as Sherlock Holmes

 For most of his broadcasting career he was a freelance, with the exception of the wartime period when the BBC formed its original Drama Repertory Company that could be moved out of London and away from the bombing.
 Hobbs was predictably one of its strengths, as was his regular future Dr. Watson, Norman Shelley.
 In fact, Hobbo – as everyone called him – had played Watson before he played Holmes, in a wartime production of The Boscombe Valley Mystery with Arthur Wontner as the sleuth.

 His own Holmes became a familiar performance after the war, at first in children's programming, later in the general services.
-Despite Hobbs's acidulated voice and his often trenchant or sardonic delivery, his rendering of the great detective now sounds somewhat avuncular – perhaps because of its original youthful audience, perhaps by comparison with later performances in the role, which became freer and more eccentric.
+Despite Hobbs's acidulated voice and his often trenchant or sardonic delivery, his rendering of the detective now sounds somewhat avuncular – perhaps because of its original youthful audience, perhaps by comparison with later performances in the role, which became freer and more eccentric.
 Shelley said after his long-time colleague's death: "There was only one thing for Hobbo ... the best and nothing less than the best."

 Hobbs and Shelley starred as the detective duo for 17 years, from 1952 to 1969.

 Other work

 Apart from Holmes, he seldom played the top lead – exceptions being the title role in King John and Hieronimo in The Spanish Tragedy.

 As a regular in Children's Hour – usually in the "For Older Listeners" scheduling – he played, among much else, many of the parts in the "Alice" stories, some several times.
 One of his most distinctive characterisations was Kipling's Cat That Walked By Himself.

 Another "non-human" voice, in adult drama, was his Lizard in Henry Reed's The Streets of Pompeii.
 He loved being in Reed's "Hilda Tablet" plays.
 He could do plain men like Major Liconda in Maugham's The Sacred Flame, and could convey great vulnerability which he did as simple old Adam in As You Like It, played both on radio and on record.

 Hobbs did a good deal of television, and often played judges as he memorably did in Pennies From Heaven.
 Other TV appearances included Jude the Obscure (1971) as Dr Tetuphar, Lord Peter Wimsey, A Life of Bliss, Strange Report and I, Claudius.
 He also had a small role as a freemason in the BBC 1972 version of War and Peace.
 His film appearances were few, but included roles in The House That Dripped Blood (1971) and Dark Places (1973).

 A little surprisingly, but indicating his versatility, he was in the original London stage production of John Osborne's Luther.
-He was a great verse reader, and his impeccable French was a great asset, especially in his many bookings on the Third Programme, later Radio Three.
-A younger colleague, Frank Duncan, spoke of his "wonderful attention to detail, and beautiful delicate craftsmanship."
+He was a great verse reader, and his command of French was a great asset, especially in his many bookings on the Third Programme, later Radio Three.
+A younger colleague, Frank Duncan, spoke of his "attention to detail, and delicate craftsmanship."

 One of the last parts in his fifty-year broadcasting career was Shakespeare's Justice Robert Shallow from Henry IV, Part 2.